-Studies have found that parental support enhances resilient behavior among physically challenged children (Roming & Howard, 2019).
-Support from friends also promotes overall social, personal, and emotional adjustment among their physically challenged peers (Friedlander et al., 2007; Hirsch & Barton, 2011).
-However, recent studies have identified support from significant others as a key predictor of resilient behavior among physically challenged in-school adolescents (Daramola, 2023).
-Finally, Malkoc and Yalcin (2015) demonstrated that social support from friends, family, and significant others mediates the relationship between academic impairment and resilient behavior, thereby enhancing psychological well-being among physically challenged in-school adolescents.
+Studies have found that social support from parents enhances resilient behavior among their physically challenged children (Roming & Howard, 2019).
+Additionally, research has shown that support from friends (peers) promotes overall social, personal, and emotional adjustment among their physically challenged peers (Friedlander et al., 2007; Hirsch & Barton, 2011).
+However, recent studies have identified social support from significant others as a key predictor of resilient behavior among physically challenged in-school adolescents (Daramola, 2023).
+Finally, Malkoc and Yalcin (2015) demonstrated that social support from friends, family, and significant others mediates the relationship between academic impairment and resilient behavior, enhancing psychological well-being among physically challenged in-school adolescents.

 Conclusively, gender appears to influence resilient behavior.
-Manijeh et al. (2016) found that female in-school adolescents in Tehran exhibited higher resilience than their male counterparts, whereas findings from India showed the opposite, with male in-school adolescents demonstrated greater resilience than females (Banerjee et al., 2018).
+For instance, Manijeh et al. (2016) found that female in-school adolescents in Tehran exhibited higher levels of resilient behavior than their male counterparts, in contrast to findings from India, where male in-school adolescents demonstrated higher levels of resilient behavior than females (Banerjee et al., 2018).
 Additionally, Warren and Hale (2018) reported that male physically challenged in-school adolescents exhibited greater resilience than their female counterparts.
-These findings suggest that gender influences resilience differently across populations and sample contexts.
+These findings suggest that the influence of gender on resilience varies across populations and sample contexts.

-Although previous studies have examined psychological and demographic factors predicting resilient behavior across various populations and samples in developed countries, studies on academic impairment and social support as predictors of resilient behavior among physically challenged in-school adolescents - particularly in Nigeria - remain scarce, leaving a critical gap in the literature.
-Therefore, this study aims to investigate academic impairment and social support as predictors of resilient behavior among physically challenged in-school adolescents in Lagos and Ekiti States, located in South-West Nigeria.
-The following hypothesis was tested: Academic impairment will independently predict resilient coping behavior among physically challenged in-school adolescents.
-Social support (from significant others, family, and friends) will independently predict resilient coping behavior among physically challenged in-school adolescents.
-Academic impairment and social support will jointly and independently predict resilient coping behavior among physically challenged in-school adolescents.
+Although previous studies have examined psychological and demographic factors predicting resilient behavior across various populations and samples in developed countries, studies exploring academic impairment and social support as predictors of resilient behavior among physically challenged in-school adolescents - particularly in Nigeria - are scarce, leaving a critical gap in the literature.
+Therefore, the primary objective of this study was to investigate academic impairment and social support as predictors of resilient behavior among physically challenged in-school adolescents in Lagos and Ekiti States, located in South-West Nigeria.
+The following hypotheses were tested: Academic impairment will independently predict resilient coping behavior among physically challenged in-school adolescents.
+Social support (including support from significant others, family, and friends) will independently predict resilient coping behavior among physically challenged in-school adolescents.
+Academic impairment and social support (from significant others, family, and friends) will jointly and independently predict resilient coping behavior among physically challenged in-school adolescents.
 Gender will significantly influence resilient coping behavior among physically challenged in-school adolescents.

-The study would provide up-to-date data on academic impairment and social support on resilient behavior among physically challenged in-school adolescents, informing policies to address their academic needs and challenges.
-Additionally, the role of social support from family, friends, and significant others in fostering resilience will guide social workers and other stakeholders in designing programs to help this group of in-school adolescents improve their resilient behavior.
-Finally, since the researchers engaged participants in learning customized skills during data collection, the study will benefit them by enhancing their ability to manage available social support and improve their academic performance and quality of life.
+The study would provide up-to-date data on academic impairment and social support on resilient behavior among physically-challenged in-school adolescents that would shape policy to address their academic needs and challenges.
+Also, the roles of social support from family, friends, and significant others to foster resilient behavior would guide social workers and other stakeholders in designing programs that would help this group of in-school adolescents to improve their resilient behavior.
+Finally, since the researchers engaged the participants in learning customized skills during the data collection phase, the study would be beneficial to them in managing the available social support effectively to improve their academic and quality of life.